What to Know About Class Action Lawsuits

 The Defendant

-The individual or organization that’s being sued by the lead plaintiff on behalf of the other class members is called the defendant.
+The individual or organization sued by the lead plaintiff on behalf of the other class members is called the defendant.
 They have the right to hire legal representatives and try to prove that they didn’t engage in wrongful conduct toward the lead plaintiff and class members.
-They may also propose a settlement deal that usually involves paying damages to the allegedly affected parties.
+They may also propose a settlement deal usually involving damages to the allegedly affected parties.

 How Can a Law Firm Help You With Your Class Action Lawsuit?